siduction/siduction-btrfs/Info.md

 + Grub with its configuration files
 + Snapper as frontend for Btrfs
 + Manual Btrfs commands
 + [grub-btrfs](https://github.com/Antynea/grub-btrfs), which is very helpful.
 Its functionality remains unchanged.
++ Own systemd units and scripts.

 ### How the file works